 Vegetation.
-One vegetation community, creosote bush scrub, was found on the project site.
-Most of the creosote bush scrub was undisturbed but a small area along the east border of the project site showed some sign of historic disturbance.
+One vegetation community, creosote bush scrub, was present on the project site.
 Creosote bush scrub is a native vegetation community that is common to the Colorado Desert.
 No special-status habitats or vegetation communities were observed on the project site (ECORP 2017a).